glubsy/livestream_saver/README.md

 Download Youtube livestreams from the beginning to the end.

 Each module can be used independently from the others if needed.
+Cookies (in Netscape format) are needed to access membership-only videos.

 # channel_monitor.py